etldrz/alphonse/README.md

 ## `sheet`

-The `sheet` command is used to interface with GoogleSheets directly from Discord.
+The `sheet` command are used to interface with GoogleSheets directly from Discord.
 The general format it follows is `!sheet ACTION ACTION_SPECIFICS`.
 All sheets Alphonse has access to are in a specific parent folder inside Evan's GoogleDrive.
 The main actions are as follows:

 - ### `build`
   This creates a new sheet with a user specified name.
 Optional: specifying `fencing` before the name tells Alphonse to build a sheet formatted for VTFC data collection purposes (having tabs for inventory and for fencing, and prefilled squares).
 Several commands can only be used with this fencing format.